 We have not generated any revenue from product sales and do not expect to do so in the near future.
 Our revenue to date is derived from a Collaboration and License Agreement with Novartis (the "Novartis Agreement") that was executed in 2019.
 The Novartis Agreement is for the development and commercialization of PLN-1474 and up to three additional integrin research targets.
 Under the terms of the Novartis Agreement, we received an upfront license fee payment of \$50.0 million for the worldwide, exclusive license to PLN-1474 and an additional \$25.0 million upon first-patient dosed in our Phase 1 trial of PLN-1474 in the first quarter of 2020.
-We are eligible to receive additional milestone payments of up to \$391.0 million in total, if defined developmental, regulatory and commercialization milestones are achieved, and tiered royalties on a product-by-product basis based on annual nets sales of products.
-Additionally, Novartis is providing up to \$20.0 million and up to \$13.8 million in funding for the initial research and development activities associated with PLN-1474 and integrin research targets, respectively.
-As of March 31, 2022, approximately \$1.2 million of aggregate research and development funding remains available for use under the arrangement.
+In the second quarter of 2022 we recognized a \$4.0 million target validation fee as Novartis exercised their right to opt-in to a research program and secured an exclusive license to compounds associated with an integrin research target.
+We are eligible to receive additional milestone payments of up to \$387.0 million in total, if defined developmental, regulatory and commercialization milestones are achieved, and tiered royalties on a product-by-product basis based on annual nets sales of products.
+Additionally, Novartis is providing up to \$20.0 million and up to \$16.8 million in funding for research and development activities associated with PLN-1474 and integrin research targets, respectively.
+As of June 30, 2022, we estimate an additional \$2.3 million of aggregate research and development funding will be utilized over the effective term of the agreement.